 The following are also good options, if you can get them:

-- A couple of lower spec mobile devices, so you can test performance of features like animations on lower powered processors.
+- A couple of lower-spec mobile devices, so you can test performance of features like animations on less powerful processors.

 Your main work machine can also be a place to install other tools for specific purposes, such as accessibility auditing tools, screen readers, and emulators/virtual machines.